kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/practice.md

   1. What's the worst case big-O time efficiency of `num_dups_1()` in terms of the length of the list?
 What's the big-O space efficiency?

-Here's an alternative way of implementing this algorith, which first sorts the input using radix sort:
+Here's an alternative way of implementing this algorithm, which first sorts the input using radix sort:

 ```python
 def num_dups_2(lst):